Wednesday, May 03, 2017

 (5) April 19 - Cascades Preserve: We will hike the Falling Waters Trail, which takes us on wooded slopes along the cascades of a beautiful creek, where we will look for wildflowers.
 About 1.5 miles of walking, moderate difficulty.

-(6) April 26 - Knight Brown Preserve: We begin on the Beechwood Bottom Trail and continue on the Creekside Loop trail to see which wildflowers are in bloom at this pristine site owned by Piedmont Land Conservancy.
+(6) April 26 (postponed until May 3) - Knight Brown Preserve: We begin on the Beechwood Bottom Trail and continue on the Creekside Loop trail to see which wildflowers are in bloom at this pristine site owned by Piedmont Land Conservancy.
 About 2 miles of walking, some of it very hilly.

 Leave a Comment / Read Other People's Comments